 Doctors sometimes can correct heart failure by treating the underlying cause.
 For example, repairing a heart valve or controlling a fast heart rhythm may reverse heart failure.
-But for most people, the treatment of heart failure involves a balance of the right medications, and in some cases, devices that help the heart beat and contract properly.
+But for most people, the treatment of heart failure involves a balance of the right medications and, in some cases, use of devices that help the heart beat and contract properly.

 - Angiotensin-converting enzyme (ACE) inhibitors.
 These drugs help people with systolic heart failure live longer and feel better.
 ACE inhibitors are a type of vasodilator, a drug that widens blood vessels to lower blood pressure, improve blood flow and decrease the workload on the heart.
-Examples include enalapril (Vasotec), lisinopril (Prinivil, Zestril) and captopril (Capoten).
+Examples include enalapril (Vasotec), lisinopril (Zestril) and captopril (Capoten).

 - Angiotensin II receptor blockers.
 These drugs, which include losartan (Cozaar) and valsartan (Diovan), have many of the same benefits as ACE inhibitors.
 They may be an alternative for people who can't tolerate ACE inhibitors.

-- Beta blockers.
+Beta blockers.
 This class of drugs not only slows your heart rate and reduces blood pressure but also limits or reverses some of the damage to your heart if you have systolic heart failure.
 Examples include carvedilol (Coreg), metoprolol (Lopressor) and bisoprolol (Zebeta).

 Because diuretics make your body lose potassium and magnesium, your doctor also may prescribe supplements of these minerals.
 If you're taking a diuretic, your doctor will likely monitor levels of potassium and magnesium in your blood through regular blood tests.

-Unlike some other diuretics, spironolactone can raise the level of potassium in your blood to dangerous levels, so talk to your doctor if increased potassium is a concern, and learn if you need to modify your intake of food that's high in potassium.
+Unlike some other diuretics, spironolactone and eplerenone can raise the level of potassium in your blood to dangerous levels, so talk to your doctor if increased potassium is a concern, and learn if you need to modify your intake of food that's high in potassium.

-You'll probably need to take two or more medications to treat heart failure.
+You may need to take two or more medications to treat heart failure.
 Your doctor may prescribe other heart medications as well — such as nitrates for chest pain, a statin to lower cholesterol or blood-thinning medications to help prevent blood clots — along with heart failure medications.

 You may be hospitalized if you have a flare-up of heart failure symptoms.
 While in the hospital, you may receive additional medications to help your heart pump better and relieve your symptoms.
 You may also receive supplemental oxygen through a mask or small tubes placed in your nose.
 If you have severe heart failure, you may need to use supplemental oxygen long term.